CLICK HERE to listen to episode audio (5:58).

 AUDIO NOTES AND ACKNOWLEDGEMENTS

-“The Race,” from the 2013 album “No More Rain,” is copyright by The Steel Wheels, is used with permission.
-More information about The Steel Wheels is available online at http://www.thesteelwheels.com/.
-This music was used previously by Virginia Water Radio most recently in Episode 519, 4-6-20.
+“The Deep Blue Green,” from the 2019 album “That We Could Find a Way to Be,” is copyright by Andrew VanNorstrand, used with permission.
+More information about Andrew VanNorstrand is available online at https://greatbearrecords.bandcamp.com/.
+This music was used previously by Virginia Water Radio most recently in Episode 632, 7-18-22.

 Click here if you’d like to hear the full version (1 min./11 sec.) of the “Cripple Creek” arrangement/performance by Stewart Scales that opens and closes this episode.
 More information about Mr. Scales and the group New Standard, with which Mr. Scales plays, is available online at http://newstandardbluegrass.com.